-Come learn how you can develop into a world-class educator who can teach all students to participate and lead in the 21st Century!
-As our nation is becoming more diverse, teachers must be more aware and inclusive of all cultures.
-In this camp, we will interact with children and learn from educators in the field.
-We aim to recruit students from all backgrounds so we can learn more about each other and expand our understanding of diversity and education.
-Scholarships are available to participants in need and to participants who are the first in their family to attend college: applications can be found at bigredcamps.unl.edu.
+Come learn how you can develop into a world-class teacher!
+The Discover TEACHING camp is a special program that will challenge a group of future teachers to work with kids and start considering how best to transform schools to meet the needs of children and youth in the 21st Century.
+The reality is that the way we do school hasn’t changed much in over 100 years, and it does not serve all students equally.
+As our nation is becoming more diverse, teachers must be more inclusive of all cultures.
+In this camp, we will experience and discuss identity, culture, and innovation.
+We aim to recruit students from all backgrounds so we can learn more about each other and expand our understanding of the future of education.
+Applications can be found at bigredcamps.unl.edu.
 Taught by the Department of Teaching, Learning, and Teacher Education.

 Put your summer on the big screen!
 This movie‐making adventure will allow you to actually make a film and spend time in the Mary Riepma Ross Media Arts Center.
 You’ll have access to award‐winning faculty and see how motion pictures really work.
 Participants are encouraged to bring their own video cameras, if available.
 Taught by the University of Nebraska—Lincoln, Johnny Carson School of Theatre and Film.

-During this one-week residential summer camp, students will learn to leverage the power of engineering and science to solve global challenges in energy, water, healthcare, or urban infrastructure, as outlined in the report entitled Grand Challenges for Engineering by the US National Academy of Engineering.
+During this one-week residential summer camp, high school students will learn to leverage the power of engineering and science to solve global challenges in energy, water, and urban infrastructure, as outlined in the report entitled 14 Grand Challenges for Engineering by the US National Academy of Engineering.
 This program uses a multi-disciplinary approach to problem-solving while exploring the various fields of engineering such as mechanical, civil, electrical, biological systems, and more.
-The session will also involve field visits to various on-campus labs and facilities such as the Tractor Test Lab, the Midwest Roadside Safety Facility, and the Nebraska Athletic Performance Lab, as well as off campus excursions to local industry to enrich students’ understanding of the practical relationships between classroom work and the real world.
+The session will also involve field visits to various on-campus labs and facilities such as the Tractor Test Lab, the Midwest Roadside Safety Facility, and the Super Computing Lab, as well as off campus excursions to local industry to enrich students’ understanding of the practical relationships between classroom work and the real world.
 Communication and teamwork will be integral parts of the students’ camp experience.

 Discover Outdoor Nebraska